« View All Posts

 You may have heard about the Drug and Alcohol Clearinghouse and the sheer volume of drivers who have been sidelined since its implementation in early 2020.
 In fact, you can even look at Clearinghouse monthly reports and see why drivers received violations (including which substance was identified in their system when they failed a drug test).

-As the compliance manager at Anderson Trucking Service (ATS), I’m here to help you understand the purpose of the Clearinghouse and make the registration process easier for you to navigate.
+At Anderson Trucking Service (ATS), we're committed to helping you understand the purpose of the Clearinghouse and make the registration process easier for you to navigate.

 When you finish reading, you’ll have clarity on the Clearinghouse and you’ll know how to register in the system.